Salesforce vs. HubSpot: What Do Real Users Think?

 Email sequences

-Based on user reviews and some additional research, sending email sequences from Salesforce still requires purchasing additional software today.
+Based on user reviews and some additional research, sending email sequences from Salesforce still requires purchasing additional software or moving to a higher package today.

 It also seems to be the feature people complain most frequently about however: